Tredway Library Prize for First-Year Research

 - The research paper takes a creative and original approach to its subject

 - The research paper cites all sources consistently and correctly according to a standard citation style appropriate to its topic or discipline

-Augustana Digital Commons - The winning student will be asked for permission to publish his or her paper in Augustana Digital Commons.
+Augustana Digital Commons - The winning student will be asked for permission to publish their paper in Augustana Digital Commons.

-Past Winners - Click on a winner's name to read his/her paper:
+Past Winners - Click on a winner's name to read their paper: